 - At the end of leaf drop season (our first significant snow or Thanksgiving, whichever comes first) the CACN leadership team will email you with a link where you can report the length of curb area you cleaned.
 From this we will calculate our aggregated, collective impact.

 Lawn Bag.
-If you are interested in a 135-gallon capacity, reusable lawn bag to help manage your leaves, we have an agreement with a distributor that will give you a discount ($25 per bag) – we just need to order them four at a time to get the discount, so you’ll need to find three other neighbors who want one too (or order more for yourself).
+If you are interested in a 135-gallon capacity, reusable lawn bag to help manage your leaves, we have an agreement with a distributor that will give us a discount ($25 per bag) – we just need to order them four at a time to get the discount, so you’ll need to find three other neighbors who want one too (or order more for yourself).
 You can use the bag to transport leaves to a Ramsey County yard waste site or to deposit them into a homemade, simple leaf composter.

 If you have questions, please contact us at LeadTeam@ComoACN.org